chingu-voyages/v10-solo-swishyfishie/README.md

 # v10-solo-swishyfishie

-## Mental Health App (mockup) Website
+## Mental Health Awareness Website

-This is a website for an app idea of mine.
-This project will not include the actual app, but just the presentation.
+Website about mental health awareness, mindfulness, meditation and other self-help techniques.
+It's an informative website with an easy to use interface (WIP).